cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/helm.md

 A Repository is a place where charts can be collected and shared.
 It's like Perl's CPAN archive or the Fedora package Database, but for Kubernetes packages.

 A Release is an instance of a chart running in a Kubernetes cluster.
 One chart can often be installed many times into the same cluster.
 And each time it is installed, a new release is created.
 Consider a MySQL chart.
 If you want two databases running in your cluster, you can install that chart twice.
-Each one will have its own release, which will in turn have its own release name.
+Each one will have it's own release, which will in turn have it's own release name.

 With cloudify Helm 3 plugin you can add repositories and create releases on Kubernetes cluster.